tj78/piheat/docs/background.md

 This project started from a desire to improve upon the basic boiler programmer that was currently installed, which only allowed two time periods (switching on and off twice each day, every day), and the hot water and central heating could each be set to 'Off', 'Continuous', 'Once', or 'Twice', which didn't allow for much flexibility.

-Looking around for some inspiration I found an online article (https://www.stuff.tv/features/how-build-homemade-nest-thermostat) that acted as a starting point for my code.
+Looking around for some inspiration I found [How to build a homemade Nest thermostat](https://www.stuff.tv/features/how-build-homemade-nest-thermostat) that acted as a starting point for my code.
 A lot of instances where other people are doing the same thing, including in this example, the Raspberry Pi is only controlling the heating, probably because it is being used with a combi-boiler so there is hot water on demand.
 However, I have a separate hot water tank and I wanted to make sure that I can turn the boiler on to produce hot water independent from the central heating timings if needed.

-The article above uses IFTTT (https://ifttt.com/) as a major part of the control system, but when I tested working this way I found there were very inconsistent delays between a time being set and an email being sent, which wasn't what I was looking for.
+The article above uses [IFTTT](https://ifttt.com/) as a major part of the control system, but when I tested working this way I found there were very inconsistent delays between a time being set and an email being sent, which wasn't what I was looking for.

 What I did like about the setup was the use of a Gmail account, which allows the Raspberry Pi to receive commands via email from anywhere (for controlling the heating/hot water remotely), as long as there was an active internet connection.